Marsha P. Johnson

 “I’ve had so much trouble; it’s a miracle I’m still here!” – Marsha P. Johnson.

 Alongside fellow activist Sylvia Rivera, the two founded Street Transvestite Action Revolutionaries (STAR).
 They worked to provide housing and support to gay, transgender, and gender-nonconforming people, focusing on fellow sex-workers of color.
-This is not what she is most well known for, but it seems to be one of her most proud accomplishments.
+While this is not what Marsha is most well known for, it seems to be one of her most proud accomplishments.
 As someone who regularly experienced homelessness and violence because of her gender and presentation, she cared deeply for her community.
 Within the STAR home, she was known as the "mother."

 Friends remembered Marsha for her generosity, later sharing stories of her buying a box of cookies with her last couple of dollars to give out to the women who worked the same streets as her.
-She was known to spend much of her time on Christopher Street in New York City, a street known for its sizable queer population, of which she was a well-known figure.
-Both because of her many friendships and her presentation.
+She spent much of her time on Christopher Street in New York City, a street famous for its sizable queer population, of which she was a well-known figure due to both her presentation and her many friendships.

-Though cisgender queer people were often too scared to be associated with Marsha P. Johnson, she walked down the street in full drag.
+Though cisgender queer people were often too scared to be associated with her, Marsha walked down the street in full drag.
 This did not go without notice from more mainstream sources either.
-Andy Warhol, a famous photographer, put her in an art series called "Ladies and Gentleman" about transgender people.
-However, she could not see the exhibit, as the gallery hosting the show would not admit someone who looked like her.
+The famous photographer Andy Warhol put her in his art series "Ladies and Gentleman," a set of portraits featuring transgender people.
+Unfortunately, Marsha was unable to see the exhibit at the time, as the gallery hosting the show would not admit someone who looked like her.

-What she is most well known for is her part in the Stonewall Riots.
+Marsha is most well known for her part in the Stonewall Riots.

 The Stonewall Riots were a series of complex historical moments deserving of an exclusive article.
-However, for the sake of those unfamiliar, we have summarized the events here.
+However, those unfamiliar with the events may find the following summary helpful:

-On June 28, 1969, police raided the Stonewall Inn without warning.
+On June 28, 1969, police raided the Stonewall Inn on Christopher Street without warning.
 The Stonewall Inn was a gay bar and thus faced regular raids; neither the patrons nor staff were unused to this.
 Nevertheless, that night, as the police attempted to arrest people from the bar, something shifted.
 The people in the bar fought back.
 One of the patrons, and some say the first to throw a shot glass, was Marsha P. Johnson.
-It was one of the most publicized protests in American queer history.
-It is remembered as a turning point in the fight for queer rights in America and is recognized globally.
-They were moving the queer community from behind closed doors and in hushed voices to out on the streets with megaphones.
+The Stonewall Riots is one of the most publicized protests in American queer history.
+Both within America and globally, it is remembered as a turning point in the fight for queer rights in the United States.
+They helped move the queer community from existing in hushed voices behind closed doors to being out on the streets with megaphones.

-While the most common version of events cites Marsha as the leader and the one who threw the "first brick," accounts contradict often.
+While the most common version of events cites Marsha as the leader and the one who threw the "first brick," accounts often contradict.
 Some say it was Marsha P. Johnson with a shot glass; others say it was Stormé DeLarverie with a brick.
-In one interview with Marsha, she says she came after the riot had already started.
+In one interview, Marsha says she came after the riot had already started.

-Regardless, Marsha P. Johnson is known for being a large part of the Stonewall riots, making the next part of the story rather disappointing.
+Regardless, Marsha is known for being a large part of the Stonewall riots, making the next part of the story rather disappointing.

-While in more everyday conversations, the story has often been that this was a universally galvanizing moment in history that is not a reflection of reality.
-Like current events, some of the more conservative queer organizations were against what happened at Stonewall, calling for compliance to the same police beating and arresting people.
-A friend of Marsha P. Johnson, Randy Williams, admitted in an interview with Marsha, by Eric Marcus, that he was afraid of Stonewall setting back the advocacy he had spent so much time on, saying:
+In everyday conversations, the story has often been that this was a universally galvanizing moment in history.
+Unfortunately, this is not a reflection of reality.
+As with current events, some of the more conservative queer organizations were against what happened at Stonewall, calling for compliance to the same police beating and arresting people.
+In an interview of Marsha by Eric Marcus, Randy Williams, one of Marsha’s friends, admitted that he was afraid of Stonewall setting back the advocacy he had spent so much time on, saying:

 "When this happened, I was horrified because it was civil disorder.
 Somewhere I saw a picture from the Stonewall, and it had a big sign up from the Mattachine Society, which was one of my base groups; the Mattachine Society asked citizens [...] to respect law and order.
 To act in a lawful manner.